pingcap/docs/tiup/tiup-command-mirror-grant.md

 The `tiup mirror grant` command is used to introduce a component owner to the current mirror.

 Component owners can use their keys to publish new components or to modify components they previously published.
-Before adding a new component owner, current component owner needs to send his or her own public key to the mirror administrator.
+Before adding a new component owner, the current component owner being added needs to send his or her own public key to the mirror administrator.

 > **Note:**
 >